 Auto engines are typically built to run at high rpms for a long time.
 This wouldn’t be a bad thing for airplanes at all, except that in order to be efficient, propellers need to operate at slower speeds.
 It’s no mistake that just about every airplane you’ve flown, at least the ones with a prop or two, drives that prop at between about 1700 rpm and 2700 rpm.
 Any slower and they’re not making much power, and any faster and the tips go supersonic.
 There’s also something called a “common rail” for fuel distribution that uses a very high-pressure fuel pipe, known as a rail, that delivers the fuel at a uniform high pressure to individual valves for each cylinder, resulting in extremely exact fuel metering when compared with the low-pressure fuel pumps on gas piston engines.
 There’s no carburetor or throttle vale.
 Great fuel economy is a big selling point of turbodiesel engines.

 Another feature of the CD-155 is true dual channel FADEC, which handles all the fuel and prop adjustments.
 So while the JT-A has a constant speed prop, there’s no user input required.
 The Skyhawk JT-A is a single-lever airplane.
 Right after you start the engine on the JT-A, the system puts itself though a check to ensure that each channel is working properly.
 It will run on just one if need be.
-There’s also a backup battery that you need to test before you go flying, and the dual ignition system features one magneto.
+There’s also a backup battery that you need to test before you go flying.
 Magnetos used on conventional gas piston engines are failure prone and finicky, true, but they make their own juice.
-I think of the design as the best of both worlds, the simplicity and reliability of FADEC with a self-powered backup in reserve.

 Part of this user friendliness is the adoption of the Garmin G1000 NXi flight deck, into which Cessna incorporated all the information you’ll need to operate and monitor the health and happiness of the CD-155.
 In addition, you get all the regular NXi goodies, including standard ADS-B Out and In, VFR sectional charts, IFR charts, the cool new vertical situation display, visual approaches to thousands of runway ends, along with the core NXi attractions, faster processing and performance, improved symbology, better panning and easier navigation.
 You can add the options of the FlightStream wireless flight data transfer and Surface Watch, for industry-leading taxi and runway information and situational awareness.